ampproject/amphtml/spec/amp-var-substitutions.md

 #### Max Scroll Depth

-Provides the maximum amount that the user has scrolled down the page, relative to a given element.
-The value will indicate whether the scroll position was above/at/below the element.
+Provides the maximum amount that the user has scrolled down the page, relative to the target.
+The value will indicate whether the scroll position was above/at/below the target.

 * **platform variable**: N/A
 * **amp-analytics variable**: `${maxScrollDepth}`